 This project will be installed at a mini-datacenter, so I decided to just use perf board for the final design.
 Perfboard works great for projects like this and is easy to layout using a piece of custom graph paper.
 Here you will see my layout.
 Of course, you may choose to do it differently.

 My project needed two 8-bit shift registers, so I started with their positioning in the middle.
 I knew that my connectors to optoisolators would be simple female headers for now, even though that is not an ideal solution.

 I love LEDs, and this neededto have an LED for each optoisolator circuit.
-I knew the test phase would be infinitely easier if I could get instant feedback directly on the board but I also knew that those LEDs would huge pain to solder.
-And they where.
-I didn't have anything smaller than 5mm LEDs so I had to stagger them.
-My final design did a zig-zag pattern of the cathodes because I didn't want to run the anodes over the ground wires.
+I knew the test phase would be infinitely easier if I could get instant feedback directly on the board, but I also knew that those LEDs would cause huge pain to solder.
+And they were.
+I didn't have anything smaller than 5mm LEDs, so I had to stagger them.
+My final design made a zig-zag pattern of the cathodes because I didn't want to run the anodes over the ground wires.
 This proved to be a good design.
-The LED wires join up above the 8-bit shift registers and run on the top of the board with shielded wires for simplicity.
+The LED wires join up above the 8-bit shift registers and run on the board's top with shielded wires for simplicity.

-For power, I wanted to run it from an old USB cable so it can be powered directly from one of the computers.
+For power, I wanted to run it from an old USB cable to be powered directly from one of the computers.
 This will work fine because the USB ports are typically powered even if the computer is off.
 I used an LM317 linear voltage regulator to reduce the power to 3.3V.
 A 3.3V regulator would have worked as well, but I didn't have one.

-To avoid too many wires crossing I did run a few wires on the top side of the perfboard, something that I try to avoid.
+To avoid too many wires crossing, I ran a few wires on the top side of the perf board, which I try to avoid.
 Keep in mind that the through-holes are conductive, so use shielded wires to avoid shorts.
 Those connections taking place on the top of the board are shown in dashed lines on my diagram.

 Step 5: Soldered Board